-MIM Students are required to complete six (6) elective courses.
-To guide you through available elective courses, there are MIM Specializations.
-They provide you with the opportunity to develop greater depth of knowledge and skills in a particular aspect of information management.
+MIM students are required to complete six (6) elective courses.
+Specializations are a way to guide students through available elective courses.
+Specializations provide an opportunity to develop greater depth of knowledge and skills in a particular aspect of information management.
 The Master of Information Management (MIM) program offers two specialization tracks: Information Analysis and Technology Design.
-These specializations allow you to focus your studies in a particular information management area of your professional interest.
+These specializations allow students to focus their studies in a particular information management area of your professional interest.
 The Information Analysis track offers Data Analytics or Strategic Management specializations, and the Technology Design track offers specializations in User Experience or Technology Development.
 There is also an option for the thesis track, titled Information Management Research.
-If students are interested in developing a general course of study, there is also an option for the Individualized Program Plan.
+Students interested in developing a general course of study will pursue the Individualized Program Plan.